Delegated Classification: Min-budget contract design -- deferred proofs

-\begin{theorem}[Concavity implies threshold contracts under MLRP; formal statement of \Cref{thm:sufficiency}] For a contract design problem satisfying MLRP, consider $s_i$ as a function of cost $c_i$.
-If this function is concave, then the optimal contract is a threshold contract. \end{theorem}
+\begin{theorem}[\ConcavityAssumption{} implies threshold contracts; formal statement of \Cref{thm:sufficiency}] For a contract design problem satisfying MLRP, consider $s_i$ as a function of cost $c_i$.
+If this function is concave, then the optimal contract is a threshold contract.
+Furthermore, the contract is successfully recovered by the \AlgNameShort{} algorithm. \end{theorem}

 \begin{proof} To prove this claim, we construct a relaxed version of the min-budget LP (\cref{eq:min_budget_lp}), and apply \Cref{lemma:two_action_optimal_min_budget_contract} in order to solve it.
 We then show that this solution is also feasible for the original LP.